somanst/Foundational_Projects/README.md

 # 🧠 Foundational Projects

 This repository contains core projects from foundational courses in Computer and AI Engineering.
-Each course folder includes multiple hands-on assignments with problem statements (PDFs) and full code solutions — covering everything from Python programming to data science and machine learning.
+Each course folder includes multiple hands-on assignments with problem statements (PDFs) and full code solutions — covering everything from basic programming using Python, Java, and C++ to data science and machine learning.

 ---